Chart Color Schemes

 The level of cultural diversity witnessed in Upper Coomera was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Upper Coomera's cultural diversity is above average, with 11.6% of its population speaking a language other than English at home and 30.1% born overseas.
-Christianity is the predominant religion in Upper Coomera, making up 44.5% of its population.
-Judaism is notably overrepresented, comprising 0.1% compared to the region's average of 0.1%.
+Christianity is the predominant religion in Upper Coomera, accounting for 44.5% of people.
+Notably, Judaism is overrepresented compared to Regional Qld, comprising 0.1% of Upper Coomera's population versus 0.1%.

 Frequently Asked Questions - Diversity